 Advantages of passive house windows

-All Passive House windows are triple glazed, and the frames are very well insulated to fulfil the high requirements of thermal insulation.
-A large portion of the actual window is actually the frame, so its quality must be perfect.
+Passive House windows are tripled glazed and the frames are also very well insulated to fulfil the high requirements.
+At least a third of the of window unit consists from the frame, so the quality of the frame insulation must be perfect.

 A highlight of alpine architecture - in passive house standard

 'Schiestlhaus' - Styria: passive house at an altitude of 2154 m.
 A high alpine mountain chalet that is incredibly effective at its energy efficiency, so much so that It does not require any direct electricity connection to the main grid and runs purely on economic and ecological sustainability.
 The whole nature of Schiestlhaus energy fuelling, is built around the optimising and storing of solar gain from the South side of the building.
 The fact that more warmth is taken in than given off is another feature of the highly insulating Internorm windows.
 As well as the solar panels there is a rapeseed oil heating and power unit, a sophisticated ventilation system with a 85% heat recovery rate, as well as the building utilising 100% of the rainwater collected.
 The 'Schiestlhaus' really is cutting edge when it comes to building technology.